alpha-dragon-org/.github/profile/ReadMe.md

 ## Build Dragon, Collect Bounties 🔥

-Dragon is a community-built product from inception.
-It is divided into separate data-modules that each visualize any kind of deception or power concentration in a token project.
-The first four modules produce analyses on bundles, snipes, clusters, and basic security.
-Soon there will be many more modules that analyze other holder and deception metrics, crowd-sourced by the builders who can think of them.
+Dragon will be community-built from inception.
+The goal is to make token holder data more transparent through compelling visualizations.
+The initial release has been divided into four data-modules, each focused on a specific deception or power concentration in a token: bundles, snipes, clusters, and basics.
+Soon there will be many modules analyzing other token holder metrics, crowd-sourced by the builders who can think of them.

 [Telegram](https://t.me/+OU0SLVfcpEZhZWQx) |